centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-aws-ses.md

 ## Overview

-AAmazon Simple Email Service (SES) is a cost-effective, flexible, and scalable email service that enables developers to send mail from within any application.
+Amazon Simple Email Service (SES) is a cost-effective, flexible, and scalable email service that enables developers to send mail from within any application.

 There is no charge for the Amazon SES metrics reported in CloudWatch.
 They're